harness/developer-hub/docs/continuous-integration/use-ci/run-tests/speed-up-ci-test-pipelines-using-parallelism.md

 Note that this example only calculates the runtime for the tests.
 Additional time can be required for other commands in your **Run** or **Run Tests** step, such as initializing the step, installing dependencies, and so on.

 Time saved can improve over subsequent runs.
-If you use a test timing strategy to split tests, Harness must collect timing data during the first parallel run.
-Therefore, on the first parallel run, Harness needs to divide tests by file size or number of tests.
-Then, on the second run, Harness can use the timing data from the first run to split tests by test time.
+If you use a timing strategy to split tests, Harness must collect timing data during the first parallel run.
+Therefore, on the first parallel run, Harness divides tests by file size.
+Then, on subsequent runs, Harness uses the timing data from earlier runs to split tests by time.
 With each subsequent run, Harness further refines test splitting based on newer timing data.

 <figure>